 (2017-03 update: Link appears to be broken.)

-Eman’s newsletter is growing strongly – so I was honored to be asked to contribute a coaching-themed article for his readers.
+Eman’s newsletter is growing and I was honored to be asked to contribute a coaching-themed article for his readers.
 (I’d appreciate some feedback on that article as it’s my first piece aimed specifically at a technical group.)